Select therapeutic use:

 5mg twice daily.
+Switching from immediate-rel to XR tabs: start XR tabs the day following the last immediate-rel 5mg dose.
 Moderate-to-severe renal impairment or moderate hepatic impairment; concomitant potent CYP3A4 inhibitors, or drugs that result in both moderate CYP3A4 and potent CYP2C19 inhibition: 5mg once daily.
+Concomitant potent CYP3A4 inducers: not recommended.
 Dose adjustments: see full labeling.

 Janus kinase (JAK) inhibitor.

 Upper respiratory tract infections, headache, diarrhea, nasopharyngitis; serious or opportunistic infections, TB, malignancies (eg, lymphoma), cytopenias, liver enzyme or lipid elevations, non-melanoma skin cancer.